 Basically, you can put all exercises into one of two categories:

-• Resistance Training, which includes things like weight lifting, pushups, chin ups, squats, planks.
-It means to work against an opposing force, right.
+- Resistance Training, which includes things like weight lifting, pushups, chin ups, squats, planks.
+Resistance training just means to work against an opposing force.

-• Cardio Exercise, which includes any exercise that increases heart rate and breathing.
+- Cardio Exercise (also known as aerobics) which includes any exercise that increases heart rate and breathing.
 Things like, running, walking, swimming, rowing, jump rope, home cardio machines, etc.

-Both resistance training and cardio workouts burn calories.
-Generally speaking, when it comes to calories used for energy, cardiovascular workouts have the upper hand.
+Both resistance training and weight loss cardio workouts burn calories.
+But, when it comes to burning calories which can get you to a calorie deficit, cardiovascular workouts do a better job than resistance training.

 Why You Need Both Resistance and Cardio Training to Lose Weight